 But if you don’t live near a fromagerie, and are navigating the cheese aisle yourself at your local grocery store, a few quick tips will help you combine the perfect cheeses for your get-together.
+You can choose to combine the cheeses with a charcuterie board and crudités platter, or serve the cheeses by themselves.

 1. Stay away from Industrial Cheeses